VikashK21/VikashK21/README.md

 ## 👨🏾‍💻 ABOUT ME

-<p>Vikash Kumar is a Fresher Web Developer, have knowledge of front-end(React js and Javascript) to back-end(Node Js, Express Js and PostgreSQL).</p>
+<p>Vikash Kumar is a Fresher Web Developer, have knowledge of front-end(React js, Javascript, HTML and CSS) to back-end(Node Js, Express Js, MySql, MongoDB and React Js).</p>

 ## ☎️ CONTACT ME